The most asked questions here.

 Aunty Wendy’s Mob is still going strong and the songs are now embedded in the National Curriculum.
 For the past 25 years, Wendy’s been sharing her songs through an interactive, musical theatre performance in Early Childhood Centres and Schools.

-Wendy also presents PD Workshops ~ inspiring and supporting teachers to be confident in including the Aunty Wendy’s Mob songs in their teaching practice.
+Wendy also presents Professional Learning Workshops ~ inspiring and supporting teachers to be confident in including the Aunty Wendy’s Mob songs in their teaching practice.